 Stainless Steel in Medical Devices

-Medical steel is also known as surgical steel.
-Some of the most common medical grades of steel are Austenitic (316, 316L, etc.) and Martnesitic (410, 420, 440, etc.).
+Medical steels are also known as surgical steels.
+Some of the most common medical grades of steels are Austenitic (316, 316L, etc.) and Martnesitic (410, 420, 440, etc.).
 The most common applications of these steels are as follows.

 - Medical tools such as scissors, forceps, etc.